Neural correlates of consciousness: Neuronal basis of perception

 In a related perceptual phenomenon, flash suppression, the percept associated with an image projected into one eye is suppressed by flashing another image into the other eye while the original image remains.
 Its methodological advantage over binocular rivalry is that the timing of the perceptual transition is determined by an external trigger rather than by an internal event.
 The majority of cells in the inferior temporal cortex and the superior temporal sulcus of monkeys trained to report their percept during flash suppression follow the animal's percept: when the cell's preferred stimulus is perceived, the cell responds.
 If the picture is still present on the retina but is perceptually suppressed, the cell falls silent, even though primary visual cortex neurons fire.
 Single-neuron recordings in the medial temporal lobe of epilepsy patients during flash suppression likewise demonstrate abolishment of response when the preferred stimulus is present but perceptually masked.

+Neuronal basis of general consciousness

+Since measurements of brain activity can be confounded by the presence of neuromodulators, research focuses on measuring it when subjects are not performing a task and in a conscious state, such as during dreams.
+This has localized the full NCC to an interaction between the temporal, parietal, and occipital lobes in the posterior part of the cortex for perception and a frontal region of the cortex for thought, similar to how the posterior cortex is suspected to facilitate content-specific NCC.